 An exception to an off course fault is the barrel obstacle.
 Judges do not call an off course for a dog running past a barrel or circling around a barrel to get back to another part of a course.
-A barrel is only off course when the dog goes in the wrong direction when the barrel is the correct obstacle to be performed.
+A barrel is only off course when the dog goes completely around the barrel in the wrong direction when the barrel is the correct obstacle to be performed.